YonSci/gdp-nowcasting-ml/_episodes/09-implement-ml-models-to-nowcast-gdp.md

     - Check for missing values & detect anomalies.

 2) **Data Preprocessing**

-- Converted monthly Google Trends data to quarterly.
+   - **Data aggregation**: Monthly Google Trends data was aggregated to quarterly frequency.
-- Normalization/standardization.
+   - **Normalization/standardization**: Data was standardized to ensure consistent scale and comparability.
-- Removing the long-term trends.
+   - **Trend removal**: Long-term trends were removed to isolate cyclical and seasonal components.
-- Removing Seasonality.
+   - **Seasonality removal**: Seasonal patterns were eliminated to mitigate their influence on the analysis.

-3) **Feature Engineering**
+4) **Feature Engineering**
 - Calculate GDP growth rate.
 ![](../assets/img/gdp_growth_rate.png)
 - Created lags features for potential leading signals.
 - Merge all features into a single DataFrame.

 4) **Train–Test Split**
-   - The final dataset was partitioned into a `training set (80%)` covering the period from `2010-09-30 to 2021-12-31` and 20% from 2022-03-31 to 2024-09-30 for out-of-sample (test set).
+   - The final dataset was partitioned into a training set (80%) covering the period from `2010-09-30 to 2021-12-31` and 20% from `2022-03-31 to 2024-09-30` for out-of-sample (test set).

 5) **Model Training & Forecasting**
    - 10 Machine learning models trained on the training set.
      - **Machine Learning Models**: A diverse set of machine learning models, including `Ridge regression`, `Lasso regression`, `ElasticNet regression`, `K-Nearest Neighbors`, `Decision Tree`, `Extra Trees`, `Gradient Boosting`, `Random Forest`, `XGBoost`, and `LightGBM`, were employed for model training.

    - **Rolling Prediction**: A rolling predictions performed on the test set.

 6) **Hyperparameter Tuning & Cross Validation**

-   - **Optimization**: Grid search  to find the best parameters
+   - **Optimization**: Grid search is used to find the best parameters.
    - **Cross-Validation Strategy**: Time-series CV (e.g., sklearn.TimeSeriesSplit).

 7) **Model Evaluation**
-   - Calculate evaluation marices (R², MSE, MAE) on both the training set and out-of-sample test set.
+   - Calculate evaluation marices (R²) on both the training set and out-of-sample test set.

 8) **Model Uncertainty** (Confidence Intervals)